Jim Steinman: 1980s

 In 1987, the Sisters of Mercy released their second album Floodland.
-The track "This Corrosion" was produced by Steinman, and the track "Dominion/Mother Russia" was co-produced by Steinman, along with Larry Alexander and Andrew Eldritch.
+The track "This Corrosion" was produced by Steinman as was "Dominion/Mother Russia". the latter actually co-produced by Steinman, along with Larry Alexander and Andrew Eldritch.
 The soundtrack album for the 1989 film Rude Awakening included two tracks produced by Steinman.
 One was the song "Rude Awakening", with lead vocals by Bill Medley and was written by Rick Rose and Paul Rothchild.
 The other, "Darling Be Home Soon", which featured lead vocals by Phoebe Snow, had been written, composed and originated by John Sebastian.

-In 1989, the album Original Sin was released.
-The album artist name is Pandora's Box.
+In 1989, the album Original Sin was released, by the artist Pandora's Box.
 Pandora's Box referred to a group assembled by Steinman, including, officially, four female singers and Steinman himself.
-The official four female singers were Ellen Foley, Elaine Caswell, Gina Taylor and Deliria Wilde (with Holly Sherwood doing lead vocals on "Good Girls Go to Heaven").
-Gina Taylor, who is now better known as Gina Taylor-Pickens, was previously in the group Musique, including the 1978 hit single "In The Bush".
-In interview, Elaine Caswell said Pandora's Box was "four women; three that existed and [...]
+The official four female singers were Ellen Foley, Elaine Caswell, Gina Taylor and Deliria Wilde, (with Holly Sherwood doing lead vocals on "Good Girls Go to Heaven").
+Gina Taylor, who is now better known as Gina Taylor-Pickens, was previously in the group Musique, who had a hit single in 1978 with "In the Bush".
+In an interview, Elaine Caswell said Pandora's Box was "four women; three that existed and [...]
 Deliria Wilde who was somewhat mythical, someone [Steinman] kind of created".

-Deliria Wilde might have been a pseudonym for Holly Sherwood.
-Sales in Europe were low.
-The album was successful and reached No. 1 on the album charts in South Africa.
+Sales of Original Sin in Europe were low, but the album was successful in South Africa and reached No. 1 on the album charts there.
 It was not released at all in North America.
 Years later, it was reissued and became available internationally on compact disc.
 Original Sin included the original recording of "It's All Coming Back to Me Now", sung by Elaine Caswell.
-Two songs from this album "It Just Won't Quit" and "Good Girls Go to Heaven (Bad Girls Go Everywhere)" were re-recorded and released on Bat Out of Hell II: Back into Hell.
+Two songs from this album, "It Just Won't Quit" and "Good Girls Go to Heaven (Bad Girls Go Everywhere)" were re-recorded and released on Bat Out of Hell II: Back into Hell.

-In the late 1980s, Jim Steinman was working on an adaptation of the 1974 movie Phantom of the Paradise by writer and director Brian De Palma.
+In the late 1980s, Steinman worked on an adaptation of the 1974 film Phantom of the Paradise by writer and director Brian De Palma.
 Steinman made demos for this project.
-His demos include Rory Dodd singing "Making Love Out of Nothing at All", with an extra verse not heard in the Air Supply recording, and include a 1980s recording of "Who Needs the Young?"

-In the late 1980s, Jim Steinman was preparing to produce an album for ELO Part II, a spin-off of the group Electric Light Orchestra.
-Steinman made a demo of Rory Dodd singing the song Kiss Me Red by Billy Steinberg and Tom Kelly.
+His demos included Rory Dodd singing "Making Love Out of Nothing at All", with an extra verse not heard in the Air Supply recording, and a 1980s recording of "Who Needs the Young?".
+Also in the late 1980s, Steinman was preparing to produce an album for ELO Part II, a spin-off of the group Electric Light Orchestra.
+Steinman made a demo of Rory Dodd singing the song "Kiss Me Red" by Billy Steinberg and Tom Kelly.
 ELO Part II released their album Electric Light Orchestra Part Two in 1990, without Steinman producing.
-Eric Troyer, a frequent background vocalist on Steinman productions, sang the lead vocal on ELO Part II's released recording of "Kiss Me Red".
+Eric Troyer, a frequent background vocalist on Steinman's productions, sang the lead vocal on ELO Part II's released recording of "Kiss Me Red".